 UI has here, with gadgets like Google Home and Amazon Echo in homes throughout the nation.
 As technology advances and individuals feel more comfortable talking to the devices in their life, this trend will continue to grow in 2022.

 This touches on how we design every boundary, from your website’s on-site search tackles to how you mark up your page content to make it available for voice-concerned with platforms.

 10. Dynamic Funnel Marketing

 With the possibility that GDPR could make it more difficult to get personal data, marketers will need to do more with the data they already had in 2022.
-Forcing consumers via pre-defined sales funnels is becoming outdated, and machine learning allows for greater things to happen at the right time.
+Forcing consumers via pre-defined sales funnels is becoming outdated, and machine learning allows for more incredible things to happen quickly.

 In 2022, Make it Larger

-The most important digital marketing advances in 2022 will all center on data.
-Machine learning allows us to perform extremely sophisticated things with the data we have on board.
+The most crucial digital marketing advances in 2023 will all center on data.
+Machine learning allows us to perform highly sophisticated things with the data we have on board.
 However, GDPR may make data collection more challenging.

 The marketers that succeed this year will be those who can persuade customers to give up their personal information and convert it into machine learning magic.